 Your application moves through three phases and has three people who are responsible for it.

-Phase One: Select and apply for a class.
-The student is responsible for this phase.
+Phase 1: Select and apply for a class.
+You are responsible for this phase.

-Phase Two: The application is approved.
-The high schools’ guidance departments are responsible for this phase.
-NOTE: “Approved” does not mean a student has been enrolled in a course.
-“Approved” means a student’s assigned guidance counselor believes the selected class is appropriate for the student.
-Students are enrolled in the class in the next phase.
+Phase 2: The application is approved.
+Your high school guidance department is responsible for this phase.
+NOTE: “Approved” does not mean you have been enrolled in a course.
+“Approved” simply means your assigned guidance counselor believes the selected class is appropriate for you.
+You are actually enrolled in the class in Phase 3, below.

-Phase Three: An enrollment coordinator manually registers the student for the selected class.
-A welcome/enrollment confirmation email is then sent.
-At that point, the student is enrolled in the class.
+Phase 3: An enrollment coordinator manually registers you for the selected class.
+A welcome / enrollment confirmation email is then sent to you.
+At that point, you’re enrolled in the class.

 Some other labels you may see instead of “Applied”, “Approved”, or “Registered” are: